 We have a solid record of growth through strategic investments and acquisitions.
 We pursue selective strategic investments and acquisitions as a means to expand our operations and presence in select markets, enhance our global competitive position and capitalize on potential operational synergies.
-Our track record on acquisitions is described above (See Item 4.A.
-"Information on the Company - History and Development of the Company - Tenaris").
-In addition, we are building a new greenfield seamless mill in Bay City, Texas.
+Our track record with respect to acquisitions of companies is described above (See "History and Development of the Company - Tenaris").
+In addition, we continue to build a new greenfield seamless mill in Bay City, Texas.
 The new facility will include a state-of-the-art rolling mill as well as finishing and heat treatment lines.
 We plan to bring the 600,000 tons per year capacity mill and logistics center into operation in 2017, within a budget of approximately \$1.5 billion to \$1.8 billion.
+As of December 31, 2015, approximately \$0.8 billion had already been invested and an additional \$0.3 billion had been committed.